sheltermanager/asm3/doc/manual/reports.rst

 * $CURRENT_DATE$ - Substitutes today's date in an appropriate string SQL format for the current database.
 This saves you having to use NOW() or CURRENT_DATE() or various other SQL functions specific to one database.
+  Note that the user's timezone is applied to the date/time.

+* $CURRENT_DATE_TIME$ - Substitutes the date and time now in an appropriate string SQL format for the current datbase.
+Note that the user's timezone is applied to the date/time.

 * $CURRENT_DATE-X$ - The same as CURRENT_DATE, but subtracts X days.